Dreepy evolution guide

 • Scarlet - Tera Raid Battle Search (three-star) and Union Circle

-• Violet – South Province (Area One, Area Four, Area Five, and Area Six), East Province (Area Two and Area Three), West Proince (Area Two and Area Three), North Province (Glaseado Mountain), and Terra Raid Battles
+• Violet - South Province (Area One, Area Four, Area Five, and Area Six), East Province (Area Two and Area Three), West Province (Area Two and Area Three), North Province (Glaseado Mountain), and Terra Raid Battles

 Where can I catch Drakloak?

-On occasion, you might spot a Drakloak out in the world, eliminating the need to evolve a Dreepy, which can be a good idea as evolving Dreepy takes a lot of effort due to the level you need to reach.
+On occasion, you might spot a Drakloak out in the world, eliminating the need to evolve a Dreepy, which can be a good idea, as evolving Dreepy takes a lot of effort due to the level you need to reach.
 You can even catch a low-level Dreepy and a Drakloak separately to avoid an incomplete Pokédex.

 Here's where you can find Drakloak on Nintendo Switch: